medavox/distribackup/docs/message binary spec.md

 * Change List from TLNV to just TNV, to avoid cases where the total number of bytes is > Integer.MAX_VALUE
 * Add the following message types:

-* Merge Update Announcement with Archive Status, as they are functionally the same, without allowing non-Publisher peers  to push updates
+    - File Request Cancel? nope. receiver won't get message until they've dealt with the original request, due to queue
 * add a bitfield hasBeenDeleted (or something) to FileInfos, so they can declare the deletion of a file in an Update Announcement
 Number of downloaders, to allow load balancing between Publisher and finished-updating Subscribers

-need a way of closing/removing closed ConnectionOperators
+better handling of closing/removing closed ConnectionOperators

 DONE
 =====